markgw/pimlico/docs/modules/pimlico.modules.text.normalize.rst

 Perform text normalization on tokenized documents.

-Currently, this includes only the following:
+Currently, this includes the following:

  - case normalization (to upper or lower case)
  - blank line removal
  - empty sentence removal
+ - punctuation removal
+ - removal of words that contain only punctuation
+ - numerical character removal
+ - minimum word length filter

 In the future, more normalization operations may be added.